datawire/go-mkopensource/cmd/js-mkopensource/README.md

-# go-mkopensource
+# js-mkopensource

-`py-mkopensource` is a program for generating reports of the libraries used by a piece of Node.Js code, in order to be in compliance with the attribution requirements of various opensource licenses.
+`js-mkopensource` is a program for generating reports of the libraries used by a piece of Node.Js code, in order to be in compliance with the attribution requirements of various opensource licenses.